Do you need ID to vote in person?

 International travel

-• Passport issued by the UK, any of the Channel Islands, the Isle of Man, a British Overseas Territory, an EEA state or a Commonwealth country (including an Irish Passport Card)
+• A passport issued by the UK, any of the Channel Islands, the Isle of Man or a British Overseas Territory

 Driving and Parking